LukoJy3D/perfect100/Beat_Saber/guides/Pay_Attention.md

 5. Breaking combo after hitting 50 does not void the achievement.

 After the song is complete and you get 50 note combo or higher during any time in the song, the achievement will pop.

+:robot: **AI hallucinations**:

+To clear the first level of Beat Sauber, you need to follow these steps:
+1. Start by selecting your character from a list that includes Mario, Luigi or Toad.
+You can also choose between two difficulty levels - normal and hardcore mode (which is more challenging).
+2. Once selected, start playing through the first level of Beat Sauber which consists of three stages with increasingly difficult obstacles to overcome.
+3. In each stage you will encounter various enemies that must be defeated before moving on to the next one.
+You can use a variety of weapons and power-ups found throughout levels in order to defeat your foes, but remember - only clearing any level without using modifiers is required for this achievement!
+4. Once all three stages are cleared with no modifier usage (and you have at least fifty combos), the 'Pay Attention' achievement will unlock and be yours forevermore!